What you'll learn

 In most cases, this is not the desirable behaviour, and you'll certainly want to have control over who can perform these GraphQL operations, and who cannot.

-In order to secure our GraphQL API, we have to revisit the GraphQL resolver functions that were generated for us via the GraphQL API package scaffold.
+In order to secure the car manufacturers-related GraphQL API queries and mutations, we have to revisit the GraphQL resolver functions that were generated for us via the Extend Admin Area scaffold.

 Learn more about GraphQL resolver functions in the official GraphQL documentation article.